Python3pkg/Magellan/README.rst

 ``-c, --check-versions``
     Just checks the versions of input packages and exits.
 Make sure this is not superseded by '-s'

-``-P <package> <version>, --package-conflicts <package> <version>``
-    Check whether a package will conflict with the current environment, either through addition or change.
-NB Can be used multiple times but must always specify desired version.

 ``-d, --detect-env-conflicts``
     Runs through installed packages in specified environment to detect if there are any conflicts between dependencies and versions.